Eurovision Song Contest 1968: Detailed voting results

+Every participating broadcaster assembled a jury panel of ten people.
+Every jury member could give one vote to his or her favourite song, except that representing their own country.
+This means that any song could receive a maximum of 10 votes from a national jury, but none achieved this.
+The highest number of votes a song received from a jury was six, received by the songs of Spain, Ireland, Sweden, and France.

 Due to a misunderstanding by the hostess, Katie Boyle, Switzerland was erroneously awarded 3 votes by Yugoslavia, instead of 2.
 The scrutineer asked for the Yugoslav votes to be announced a second time.